 Disclosures and decisions in these and other situations are a matter of professional judgment, and it is not possible to describe all potential scenarios.
 HEI relies on its committee members and reviewers to declare to HEI the existence of any real or apparent conflict of interest.
-If a committee member or reviewer feels unable to provide objective advice for any other reason, they are expected to recuse themselves from the review of that application(s) or report(s).
+If a committee member or reviewer feels unable to provide objective advice for any other reason, he/she is expected to recuse him/herself from the review of that application(s) or report(s).
 For any questions, please consult with HEI's Director of Science or President.